-- --preload - False
+Command line: --preload

 Load application code before the worker processes are forked.

 By preloading an application you can save some RAM resources as well as speed up server boot times.
 Although, if you defer application loading to each worker process, you can reload your application code easily by restarting workers.